understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/getting_started_example.md

 ## Miscellaneous

-There are several miscellaneous helpers built-into Quantus intended for easier usability:
+There are several miscellaneous helpers built into Quantus as follows:

 ````python
 # Interpret scores of a given metric.